Get guidance on potential funding sources for proposed First World War centenary projects and activities.

 Creative New Zealand funds artists, arts practitioners and arts organisations across a range of different activities within the arts.
 They can guide you to identify funding opportunities for your First World War centenary creative arts projects.

 Creative New Zealand also has a First World War Centenary (WW100) Programme Co-Commisioning Fund, 2013 – 2016.
-The objective of this fund is to to commission new, large-scale, collaborative work with New Zealand and international partners for national and international presentation during the period of the First World War centenary commemorations.
+The objective of this fund is to commission new large-scale collaborative work with New Zealand and international partners for national and international presentation during the period of the First World War centenary commemorations.
 The fund will be offered through two funding rounds in 2013 and 2014.
-The first round will close in November 2013.
+The first round closed in November 2013.
+The next round closes on 30 June 2014.

 Arts Foundation - Boosted